In this in-depth eToro review we look into every facet of eToro and I will tell you, empirically, why only one type of person should invest in eToro…

 If you are a professional trader, from the US or want to day trade then don’t bother with eToro.

-That’s it from me, before you start to invest money on eToro you should download my free eBook and read my Beginners Guide to trading on eToro.
+That’s it from me, before you start to invest money on eToro you should read my Beginners Guide to trading on eToro.

 If you have questions comment just get in touch!